luciotato/LiteScript/devel/source-v0.7/Validate.lite.md

         if .variant instanceof Grammar.ForEachInArray

             declare valid .variant.iterable.getResultType
+            declare valid .variant.inMap

             var iterableType:NameDeclaration = .variant.iterable.getResultType()

             if no iterableType
               #.sayErr "ForEachInArray: no type declared for: '#{.variant.iterable}'"
               do nothing
-            else if no .variant.isMap and no iterableType.findMember('length') .sayErr "ForEachInArray: no .length property declared in '#{.variant.iterable}' type:'#{iterableType.toString()}'" log.error iterableType.originalDeclarationPosition()
+            else if no .variant.inMap and no iterableType.findMember('length') .sayErr "ForEachInArray: no .length property declared in '#{.variant.iterable}' type:'#{iterableType.toString()}'" log.error iterableType.originalDeclarationPosition()